jcourtois/ac-chef-tutorial/README.md

     - ["forwarded_port", {guest: 4567, host: 4567}]
 ```
 ### Recreate the VM
 Now, we must destroy and recreate the VM in order to apply this change.
 Run `kitchen destroy` from the host machine.
-Now, this time instead of running `kitchen create` lets use the `kitchen setup` command, which will create the VM apply the runlist with Chef.
+Now, this time instead of running `kitchen create` let's use the `kitchen setup` command, which will create the VM apply the runlist with Chef.

 ### Try to add a minion.
 Let's login to the guest machine again, `bundle install`, and start the minions application.
 From the browser on your host machine, navigate to localhost:4567.
 You should see 'Hello Minions!' displayed in the browser.